lovephimu/lovephimu/README.md

 <h3 align="center">A passionate web developer & architect from Austria</h3>

 ## About Me
-For 10 years, I’ve been designing public spaces like squares and parks.
-Maybe you’ve even walked through one of my projects! <br>
-🌳⛲️🌳🚶‍♀️🏡🌳

-I have been working with city officials and communities.
-I saw how digital tools always simplified our communication.
-This fuelled my curiosity and I decided to learn to program these tools myself. 👨🏻‍💻
+Working closely with city officials and communities, I've experienced how digital tools simplify our communication.
+This fuelled my curiosity and led me to learn programming.
+I'm shaping a career that blends creativity, technology, and effective stakeholder communication.
-I'm passionate about app development and always eager to learn new technologies.
-Currently, I'm focusing on honing my skills in Swift and D3.js.

 ## Why I Love App Development
 Developing apps allows me to bring ideas to life and create solutions that people can use on their phones.
 I believe in making technology accessible to everyone and enjoy crafting user-friendly experiences. 🤳